• Skip to primary navigation

 • Add the popcorn to a large bowl.
 Add pecans on top.
 Do not mix at this point.
 Set aside.

-• Remove saucepan from heat and stir in bourbon and baking soda.
-Be careful here because the baking soda will cause the caramel to boil up significantly.
+• Remove the saucepan from the heat and stir, then stir in the bourbon.
+Be careful here, because the baking soda can cause the caramel to boil significantly.

 • Pour the caramel over the popcorn and pecans; quickly stir to coat.